Born in Suzhou, I am currently a PhD student at the Department of Chinese and Bilingual Studies, The Hong Kong Polytechnic University.

-My research focuses on psycho-prosody - exploring how the suprasegmental features of speech convey and influence behavioral and neural responses.
+My research focuses on psycho-prosody - exploring how the suprasegmental features of speech convey and how those influence humans’ behavioral and neural responses.
 I utilize an interdisciplinary approach, integrating acoustic analysis, psychological, and neuroimaging techniques (especially EEG) to study speech processing and the neural foundations of speech.
 I am fascinated by the intersections of these fields.

 Education